druce/druce.github.io/aws.md

 c.NotebookApp.allow_remote_access = True
 c.NotebookApp.certfile = u'/home/ubuntu/certs/mycert.pem' #location of your certificate file
 c.NotebookApp.ip = '*'
-c.NotebookApp.open_browser = False  #so that the jupyter notebook server does not opens up a browser by default (you don't have a GUI or browser installed on your AWS server)
+c.NotebookApp.open_browser = False  #so that the jupyter notebook server does not try to open up a browser by default (no GUI or browser installed on your AWS server)
 # Set the port to 8888, the port we set up in the AWS EC2 set-up
 c.NotebookApp.port = 8888
 ```